aqiu384/p5r-walkthrough/src/walkthrough.md

 ##### Class
 * Finish reading "Woman in the Dark" (Proficiency +5)
 ##### Daytime
-* Borrow "Girl in Ashes" from library
+* Borrow "Dressed in Ashes" from library
 * Empress Rank 3
 ##### Evening
 * Talk to Akechi to initiate solo battle, Justice Rank 8